obestwalter/pycharm-settings/README.md

 ### To make sure I don't cheat ...

-I switch the touchpad off most of the time - you when toggling the state a popup like this appears:
+I switch the touchpad off most of the time - you see it, when I toggle the state via a notification like this:

 ![notification about touchpad status](_img/touchpad-disabled.png)